 CWE-400: Uncontrolled Resource Consumption

-This happens when the software fails to control resource allocation, maintenance, and consumption.
+This happens when your web application fails to control resource allocation, maintenance, and consumption.
 This allows an outsider to influence resource usage, which can eventually exhaust them.

 CWE-611: Improper Restriction of XML External Entity Reference

-This vulnerability causes the application to process an XML document with XML entities with URIs that resolve to documents outside of the intended sphere of control.
+This vulnerability causes your web application to process an XML document with XML entities with URIs that resolve to documents outside of the intended sphere of control.

 CWE-94: Improper Control of Generation of Code ('Code Injection')

-The application uses external input to construct all or part of the code segment without properly neutralizing it.
+The web vulnerability scanner uses external input to construct all or part of the code segment without properly neutralizing it.

 Free web application security tools may seem the best option because of the cost.
 However, they often require a lot of customization to meet your requirements.

 And only people with cybersecurity experience and credentials can undertake this customization.
 Without this experience, using them is practically impossible.
-That's why the initial cost advantage of open source tools usually disappears very quickly.
+That's why the initial cost advantage of open source penetration testing tools, like OWASP's Zed Attack Proxy (ZAP), usually disappears very quickly.

 Before you choose the right automated penetration test tool for your team read our guide to the best web app pentesting tools and consider the following factors to make the best decision:

-You ideally need both a dynamic and static scanner to identify vulnerable code and attack your during web applications during runtime.
+• You ideally need both a dynamic and static scanner to identify vulnerable code and attack surfaces in your web application during runtime.

-If you want to shift left with security then your tool must provides fixes with code snippets where possible.
+• If you want to shift left with security then your tool must provide fixes with code snippets where possible.

-An vulnerability management system that can detect vulnerabilities and automatically manage them to help developers assign accountability, collaborate and prioritize the bugs that need to be fixed first.
+• An vulnerability management system that can detect vulnerabilities and automatically manage them, including false positives, to help developers assign accountability, collaborate and prioritize the bugs that need to be fixed first.

 How Can I Improve My Application Security Posture?

-Ideally, your web apps/SaaS applications and APIs should have continuous security checks throughout the development cycle to identify all vulnerabilities.
+Ideally, your web application and APIs should have continuous security checks throughout the development cycle to identify all vulnerabilities.

 But how can you do that?

-Want my team to show you how too can have 7-star application security?
+Want my team to show you how too can have 7-star security posture?

-Learn more about how you can put the right application security structure in place to help you build a culture of security within your software development team.
+Putting the right application-specific cyber security structure in place will lead you towards building a culture of security within your software development team.